eswarak/img-MMS/docs/preconditions.md

 export HZN_ORG_ID="<your-cluster-name>"
 ```

-4. Create a cloud API key that is associated with your IEAM instance, set your Exchange user credentials, and verify them:
+4. Create a cloud API key that is associated with your Horizon instance, set your Exchange user credentials, and verify them:

 ```bash
 export HZN_EXCHANGE_USER_AUTH="iamapikey:<your-API-key>"